 A frequent speaker at national rehabilitation, life care planning, and forensic economic conferences, Mr. Taylor is called on by plaintiff and defense attorneys to provide guidance in evaluation of the damages aspect of a case.
 He is also called upon by colleagues for recommendations and guidance given his considerable experience and understanding of the role of a forensic rehabilitation expert.

-As a current Commissioner of Life Care Planning for the International Commission on Health Care Certification (ICHCC), the entity that awards the Certified Life Care Planner (CLCP) credential, Mr. Taylor continues to demonstrate his commitment to the practice of life care planning and education of his peers.
+As a former Commissioner of Life Care Planning for the International Commission on Health Care Certification (ICHCC), the entity that awards the Certified Life Care Planner (CLCP) credential, Mr. Taylor continues to demonstrate his commitment to the practice of life care planning and education of his peers.

 Mr. Taylor’s practice is focused on complex personal injury cases and cases involving claims of medical negligence.
 His personal practice in recent years has been focused in toxic tort cases, including, but not limited to claimed injuries arising from lead paint exposure and other environmental conditions such as groundwater contamination.
 He has been involved in numerous cases involving alleged construction defect and product liability.
 Mr. Taylor and his team of registered nurses and vocational rehabilitation experts also specialize in cases involving multiple plaintiffs.
 These cases have involved multiple limb amputations, traumatic brain and spinal cord injuries, birth injuries and other orthopedic and neurological injuries.